Skip to main content

 When to use which

-1. For aerobic-base building (3–6 month focused block): The dedicated Zone 2 ceiling (135–145 bpm here) is the right anchor.
-Stay below the ceiling for 80% of weekly volume.
+1. For aerobic-base building (3–6 month focused block): The conservative lactate-threshold ceiling (141 bpm here) is the safest anchor.
+Stay below it for 80% of weekly volume; if you prefer the Maffetone/Karvonen band, hold the floor (140 bpm) rather than drifting to the 150 ceiling.

 2. For prescribing tempo / threshold / VO2-max sessions: The 5-zone Karvonen output is the right tool.
 Use Zone 4 (163–177 bpm) for threshold, Zone 5 for intervals.